ArrowheadFramework/ahfc-broker-quorum-jsonrpc-ws/source/main/arrowhead/spec/SysD.md

 #### 4.2.1.
 ServiceDiscovery

-The service is used solely for looking up the address of a running _Orchestration_ service instance.
+The service is used to for Broker service registration and for looking up the address of a running _Orchestration_ service instance.
 If several _Orchestration_ instances are available, a random is chosen.

 __Configuration__.
-The address of the _ServiceDiscovery_ instance to use _must_ be configured, unless the address of either an _Orchestration_ or _AuthorizationControl_ instance is provided.
+The address of the _ServiceDiscovery_ service to use _must_ be configured.

 ### 4.2.2.
 Orchestration

 Used only for determining which _AuthorizationControl_ instance to connect to.

+__Conditionally optional__.
+If the address of an available _AuthorizationControl_ service is configured, then no _Orchestration_ service is needed.

 ### 4.2.3.
 AuthorizationControl